juristr/juristr.github.com/content/blog/artifacts-for-failed-builds-in-gitlab.md

 comments: true
 ---
 {{<intro>}}
   You know those moments when your Selenium based test succeeds locally, but for some weird reason fails on CI?
 The only hope: screenshots of the failed run!
-Let's quickly have a look how we can tell GitLab specifically to store those screenshots on a failed run.
+Let's quickly have a look at how we can tell GitLab to store those screenshots on a failed run.
 {{</intro>}}

 <!--more-->